 When we arrived, they had nearly everything ready to go for us.
 The walls were covered with examples of what could be done.

 As mentioned earlier, you are welcome to bring your own drinks.
 A little bar was set up in the back if you decided to bring your own.
 Just remember, it’s 21 to drink.

 Once we were settled, the first thing we did was grab an apron.

 Then we made our way to our stations where all the wood, stencils, and other supplies were awaiting us.

 The project I was working on that evening was a card holder.
 The first 15 minutes or so were spent sanding and then using a hammer to distress the wood if you chose to do so.
-Even after the instructors and my girlfriend explained to me the point of distressing the wood, I still didn’t get it.
+Even after the instructors explained to me the point of distressing the wood, I still didn’t get it.
 Regardless, I gave it multiple whacks while people looked at me concerned I may hurt myself.
 I probably looked like that random infant at a restaurant who slams their silverware on the table.

 Once we were done with that, the instructors showed us the different stain options and color combinations we could choose.
 I think I went with ebony.